ImmutableOctet/sonicgba/README.md

     such as the 'regal' Monkey module's comment patterns for clarity and navigation.
     Most details aren't required here, as long as the code works.
 At the end of the day, it's a formatting choice.

+    * Unlike the 'regal' modules' code-style, this port will not force usage of 'Return' on 'Void' methods or functions.
+    With that said, however, 'Void' methods/functions must be declared as 'Void'.
+    This is done to resolve conflicts, as Monkey 1 assumes 'Int' as a default return-type, whereas Monkey 2 does not.
+    In addition, strict-conformity is ideal, so it's best to declare functions/methods as accurately to Java as possible.

     * Resource paths and similar details will not be changed until the initial structural work is done.

     * Constant and global variables may use type inference, although this is sometimes not preferable.